25 Black-Owned Businesses in Atlanta

 Founded by Kamal Grant, treat yourself to a yummy treat from Sublime Doughnuts at their North Druid Hills or Georgia Tech locations.
 Delicious flavors include Orange Dream Star, White Chocolate Peach Fritter, Deep Dark Chocolate and more, and you can also try ice cream and doughnut “burgers.”

 With two locations, Tenderheadz Children’s Salon provides healthy and stylish hair care for children ages 2-17.
 The salon offers braids, twists, hair breads, full crochet, partial crochet, crochet ponytail, deep conditioner, blow out and more.

 This casual neighborhood restaurant was founded by owner and executive chef Keith Kash.
-Focusing on family and food, this southern café features local ingredients and special seasonings and sauces to spice up your traditional favorites.
+Focusing on family and food, this southern café features local ingredients and special seasonings and sauces to spice up your traditional favorites with three different locations.